JSRaffing/TroPy/README.md

 Glone this repository into a folder on your system.
 Repository includes two dpcuments, the script and a dictionary of terms.

 # Running
+To run, set up a job on your server, and run the command:/ ./TroPy_script.py